frandallfarmer/neohabitat/pushserver/public/docs/region/NOT_FOUND.md

 Welcome to (Neo)Habitat!
 --------------------------

-The screen with your Avatar represents one of thousands of different *Regions* in habitat.
+The screen with your Avatar represents one of thousands of different *Regions* in Habitat.

 ## Having trouble moving around?